kucukmelih/MovieReviewProject/README.md

 - Allow users to edit or delete their reviews
 - Improve GUI design with Tkinter themes
 - Add search and filter functionality for movies
+- Enhance recommendation algorithm with more advanced techniques

+---